Master of Science in Biomedical Sciences

 Curriculum

 Biomedical Sciences is a one-year program and can be completed in three full-time quarters.
-The six required core courses provides the academic foundation to biomedicine.
-Students then choose one of three concentrations: Science Communication, Biomedical Data Science, or Health Systems Science, to complete elective courses and as the basis for their MS independent project.
+The six required core courses provide the academic foundation to biomedicine.
+Students then choose one of four concentrations: Science Communication, Biomedical Data Science, Health Systems Science, or Biomedical Innovation, to complete elective courses and as the basis for their MS independent project.
 To sum, the curriculum encompasses three components:

 6 Core Courses + 3 Concentration-Elective Courses + Independent Project